 The SMP addresses the requirements in Section 9.3 of the Joint Application Information Requirements for Mines Act and Environmental Management Act Permits (BC EMPR & BC ENV 2019).
-This plan also addresses Section 10.7.8 of the Mines Act Health, Safety and Reclamation Code for Mines in BC (the Code; EMLI 2021), which states "[o]n all lands to be re-vegetated, the growth medium will satisfy land use, capability, and water quality objectives.
+This plan also addresses Section 10.7.8 of the Mines Act Health, Safety and Reclamation Code for Mines in BC (the Code; EMLI 2021), which states: "[o]n all lands to be re-vegetated, the growth medium will satisfy land use, capability, and water quality objectives.
 All surficial soil materials removed for mining purposes will be saved for use in reclamation programs unless these objectives can be otherwise achieved".

-The SMP is linked to the Project's mine development schedule, Reclamation and Closure Plan (RCP; Chapter 4 of the Joint Mines Act / Environmental Management Act Permits Application [Application]), Surface Erosion Prevention and Sediment Control Plan (Appendix 9-A of the Application), Construction Environmental Management Plan (Appendix 9-C of the Application), and Vegetation Management Plan (Appendix 9-G of the Application).
+The SMP is linked to the Project's mine development schedule, Reclamation and Closure Plan (RCP; Chapter 4 of the Joint Mines Act / Environmental Management Act Permits Application [Joint MA/EMA Application]; BW Gold 2022), Surface Erosion Prevention and Sediment Control Plan (SEPSCP), Construction Environmental Management Plan, and Vegetation Management Plan.